The Hydropower Vision’s goal is to operate, optimize, and develop hydropower in a manner that maximizes opportunities for:

 Applying these foundational principles to both the quantitative and qualitative analyses in the Hydropower Vision led to several key insights regarding the role of existing and future hydropower in the U.S. power sector:

-• Existing hydropower facilities have high value within the U.S. energy sector, providing low-cost, low-carbon, renewable energy as well as flexible grid support services.
+- Existing hydropower facilities have high value within the U.S. energy sector, providing low-cost, renewable energy as well as flexible grid support services.

-• Hydropower has significant near-term potential to increase its contribution to the nation’s clean generation portfolio via economically and environmentally sustainable growth through optimized use of existing infrastructure.
+- Hydropower has significant near-term potential to increase its contribution to the nation’s renewable generation portfolio via economic growth through optimized use of existing infrastructure.

-• Meeting the long-term potential for growth at potential sites that are not developed for hydropower is contingent upon continued commitment to innovative technologies and strategies to increase economic competitiveness while meeting the need for environmental sustainability.
+- Meeting the long-term potential for growth at undeveloped hydropower sites is contingent upon continued commitment to innovative technologies and strategies to increase economic competitiveness.

-• Significant potential exists for new pumped storage hydropower to meet grid flexibility needs and support increased integration of variable generation resources, such as wind and solar.
+- Significant potential exists for new pumped storage hydropower to meet grid flexibility, reliability, and security needs.

-• The economic and societal benefits of both existing and potential new hydropower, as quantified in this report, are substantial and include job creation, cost savings in avoided mortality and economic damages from air pollutants, and avoided GHG emissions.
+- The economic and societal benefits of both existing and potential new hydropower, as quantified in this report, are substantial and include job creation, cost savings in avoided mortality and economic damages.

-The Hydropower Vision analysis finds that with continued technology advancements, innovative market mechanisms, and a focus on environmental sustainability, U.S. hydropower could grow from its current 101 gigawatts (GW) to nearly 150 GW of combined electricity generating and storage capacity by 2050.
+The Hydropower Vision analysis finds that with continued technology advancements, innovative market mechanisms, and a focus on environmental responsibility, U.S. hydropower could grow from its current 80 gigawatts (GW) to nearly 150 GW of combined electricity generating and storage capacity by 2050.

 Read more about the Hydropower Vision Report and its findings on the future of hydropower in the United States.